nickbalestra/nickbalestra.github.io/_posts/2016-08-29-express-serve-ssr-react-app.md

 This will set system.trace to true and append the promise of having imported the systems-hot-reloaded module to the global window object.
 We can then check against the resolution of that promise, and in the case of hml not being active (window.hml == undefined), the promise will still resolve correctly.

-Finally, we need to compose our middleware with the static middleware in order to allow our express serve to serve the proper static assets.
+Finally, we need to compose our middleware with the static middleware in order to allow our express server to serve the proper static assets.
 The final result will be something like:

 {% highlight javascript %}
 import express from 'express'